 - TRAPPIST-1 b, the closest to the star, is a blazing world too hot even for clouds of sulfuric acid, as on Venus, to form.

 - Planets c and d receive slightly more energy from their star than Venus and Earth do from the sun and could be Venus-like, with a dense, uninhabitable atmosphere.

 - TRAPPIST-1 e is the most likely of the seven to host liquid water on a temperate surface and would be an excellent choice for further study with habitability in mind.

-- The outer planets f, g and h could be Venus-like or could be frozen, depending on how much water formed on the planet during its evolution.
+- The outer planets f, g, and h could be Venus-like or frozen, depending on how much water formed on the planet during its evolution.